adam-rms/website/docs/hosting/advanced-docker-compose.md

 title: Advanced Docker Compose
 ---

+This is a more advanced version of the [simple Docker Compose configuration](./minimal-docker-compose) for running AdamRMS with a MySQL database.
+This configuration is suitable for production use, and includes additional services such as a cloudflared tunnel, datadog monitoring, and mysql backups.

 Place the following `docker-compose.yml` file in the same directory as the `.env` file below, and then run `docker compose up -d` to start the services.

 ```yaml